InfosecEducationFoundation/InfosecEducationFoundation.github.io/index.md

-## The 2021 Infosec Campout is on for 26-28 August 2022 at Tolt-McDonald Campground in Carnation , Washington!<br />
+## The 2021 Infosec Campout is on for 26-28 August 2022 at Tolt-McDonald Campground in Carnation, Washington!<br />
 We can't wait to see you there!

 ## Tickets